ANNUAL SALARY: Minimum $41,705

 GENERAL POSITION DESCRIPTION:

 Assist students in setting and achieving appropriate educational and career goals, as well as provide encouragement and personal support.
-Services provided by this department include academic advising, career services, orientation, and educational planning, all of which support student success and completion.
+Services provided by this department include academic advising, career services, orientation, educational planning, and success coaching, all of which support student success and completion.
 This position receives general direction from the Associate Director of Advising & Career Services and exercises no supervision.

 NOTE: This is a security sensitive position and an appropriate background investigation will be made on applicants being strongly considered for this position.